Hold-And-Modify: Hold-And-Modify mode

-The final form of Hold-And-Modify was, hardware-wise, functionally the same as the original HSV concept, but instead of operating on those three descriptive components (mostly prioritising the V component), it modifies one of the three RGB color channels, selected by mask bits.
+The final form of Hold-And-Modify was, hardware-wise, functionally the same as the original HSV concept, but instead of operating on those three descriptive components (mostly prioritizing the V component), it modifies one of the three RGB color channels, selected by mask bits.
 Conversion from HAM to RGB output is achieved in realtime by the display hardware, as the data in the graphics buffer is being displayed.
 In the HAM6 code for instance, two bits are used to indicate which value was being changed, and another four encoded a value.
 One of the four possible flag values, zero, indicated that the four data bits were selecting a base color from the value in one of 16 previously-set color registers.
 It would be possible to use only these types of values, producing a 16-color display using 6-bits-per-pixel.
 The other three possible patterns, 1 through 3, indicated that the value for the blue, red or green (respectively) value from the original register value should be replaced by the following 4-bit data.
 The final output values were held in a register in the DAC that produced the final output.
 Through careful selection of the 16 base colors followed by appropriate modifications, many colors could be displayed in a single image.

-HAM can be considered a lossy compression technique, similar in operation and efficiency to JPEG minus the DCT stage; in HAM6 mode, an effective 4096-color (12-bit) playfield is encoded in half the memory that would normally be required - and HAM8 reduces this still further, to roughly 40%.
+HAM can be considered a lossy compression technique, similar in operation and efficiency to JPEG minus the DCT stage; in HAM6 mode, an effective 4096-color (12-bit) playfield is encoded in half the memory that would normally be required – and HAM8 reduces this still further, to roughly 40%.
 There is, however, a tradeoff for this simplistic compression: a greater overall color fidelity is achieved at the expense of horizontal artifacts, caused by the inability to set any single pixel to an arbitrary 12-bit (or 18 or 24-bits in later models) value.
-At the extreme, it can take three pixels to change from one color to another, reducing the effective resolution at that point from a "320-pixel" to approximately "106-pixel" mode, and causing smears and shadows to spread along a scanline to the right of a high contrast feature if the 16 available palette registers prove insufficient.
+At the extreme, it can take three pixels to change from one color to another, reducing the effective resolution at that point from a "320-pixel" to approximately "106-pixel" mode, and causing smears and shadows to spread along a scanline to the right of a high-contrast feature if the 16 available palette registers prove insufficient.